-Using spark plugs with an improper heat range or incorrect reach can cause engine damage.
+Using a spark plug with an improper heat range or incorrect reach can cause engine damage.
 Using a non-resistor spark plug may cause ignition problems.

-This motorcycle uses spark plug that have an iridium tip in center electrode and a platinum tip in side electrode .
+This motorcycle uses spark plug that have an iridium tip in center electrode and a platinum tip in side electrode.